 - The brothers are proud to have GPAs above the all-men’s average and work to support each other in academic achievement by hosting study hours and informal tutoring sessions.
 Several members also work on campus as tutors in their respective majors.

 - The men of Theta Chi are studying a variety of topics; current members are majoring in science (chemistry, biology, physics and math), theatre (performance, stage design/management and directing), social sciences (psychology, history and sociology/anthropology), music (specifically music education), business and English.

 - Each member of the fraternity gives back to the community by volunteering regularly; members currently volunteer with Big Brothers/Big Sisters, Snow Angels (snow shoveling for the elderly/disabled), the Humane Society and People’s City Mission.
 Members also help with several activities at First United Methodist Church and other one-time service events.

-- The Fraternity traditionally begins the year with a Toga Party dance and then continues to host events throughout the year that are open to all of campus.
-Recent dance themes have included Mardi Gras, Decades, and Luck of the Irish.
+- Theta Chi traditionally begins the year with a Toga Party dance and then continues to host events throughout the year that are open to all of campus.

 - Theta Chi members participate in multiple smaller social events each year, from date nights and camping trips to sorority serenades and watching the Super Bowl together.